 vii.
 The legal papers available in respect of the land,

 viii.
-The environment, as well as the security conditions of the area, should be well evaluated before engaging in such transaction.
+The environment, as well as the security conditions of the area, should be well evaluated before engaging in such a transaction.

 In taking cognizance to the aforementioned factors, it is advisable to involve an expert who has the background, requisite knowledge and skills in this area of a property acquisition.
 Thus it is very important to have a lawyer who is grounded in property law practice before embarking on a land purchase.
 This is so because a lawyer would ensure you don’t run into legal troubles with land documents after purchase, and also by virtue of our enabling laws it is only a legal practitioner that are allowed to prepare legal documents (instruments) involved in these conveyance process which involves the transfer of interest from one person to another.